4 Simple Questions to Ask to Unlock Digital Transformation Opportunities

 Current customers can’t tell you what new opportunities to go after, nor should we expect them to.
 Your product is integrated into their everyday life.
 However, because they’re living and breathing in the world that you’re focusing on, they can be your canary in the coal mine.

 Ask them questions about new problems or changes in their environment to help you spot emerging trends that would be great opportunities.

 For example, imagine you were head of product for a successful HR software company.
 If you asked your current customers—HR recruiters—what they’d like in a product, they might be stumped.
 After all, if you are a successful product, their immediate needs are met.
 Instead, if you ask them what is true today that wasn’t yesterday, they might say that their candidates more frequently want to be contacted via SMS.
 All of a sudden you now have a nice piece of information to lead you to blue ocean.

-- How has what you do day to day changed in the past 6 months?
+- How has your day to day work changed in the past 6 months?
 Past year?
 Past 5 years?

 - What are things people are asking you for they weren’t a year ago?

 2. What processes haven’t changed in a long time?